ColonialDevelopment/website/README.md

 This way we will all have consistent dependencies and modules and we will also have a consistent environment with what we end up using in deployment.

-Before starting the server, make sure you have local_settings.py, which contains additional sensitive settings.
-Ask a senior developer for access to this files, and copy it to colonialsite/colonialsite.
-Then, perform migrations and start the server.
+Finally, perform migrations and start the server.
 >	(env) $ python manage.py migrate

 >	(env) $ python manage.py runserver

+If you wish to temporarily edit local settings, one method is to create a file colonialsite/colonialsite/local_settings.py; settings in this file will override any settings in settings.py.

 ## Frontend Setup